RiffleSystems/riffle-website/src/pages/essays/prelude.md

 What have we gained by taking the Riffle approach here?

-- We have structured dataflow that makes it easier to **understand the provenance** of computations.
+First, the system exposes the _structure_ of the computation, making it easier to **understand the provenance** of computations.
 If we want to know why the tracks are showing up the way they are, we can inspect a query, and transitively inspect that query’s dependencies, just like in a spreadsheet.

-- We can achieve more **efficient execution** by pushing computations down into a database.
-For example, we can maintain indexes in a database to avoid the need to sort data in our application or manually maintain ad hoc indexes in our app code.
+Second, we can achieve more **efficient execution** by pushing computations down into a database.
+For example, we can maintain indexes in a database to avoid the need to sort data in application code, or manually maintain ad hoc indexes.

-- UI state is **persistent by default**.
+Finally, UI state is **persistent by default**.
 It’s often convenient for end-users to have state like sort order or scroll position persisted, but it takes active work for app developers to add these kinds of features.
-In Riffle, persistence comes for free, although local and ephemeral state are still easily achievable by setting up component keys accordingly.
+In Riffle, persistence comes for free, although ephemeral state is still easily achievable by setting up component keys accordingly.

 ### Search